Selected Works From Azi Paybarah

 What others are saying

-Azi Paybarah is a Senior Reporter for POLITICO New York, focusing on City Hall politics, crime and the NYPD.
-He is also co-writer of POLITICO New York Playbook.
+Azi Paybarah is a co-founder and host of FAQ NYC, a news podcast.
+Previously, he was a Senior Reporter for POLITICO New York, focusing on City Hall politics, crime and the NYPD.
+He also co-wrote POLITICO New York Playbook.